The Haines Junction Mountain Fest 2018 details are being confirmed, please check back for updates on this page.

 The Haines Junction and the Kluane area offer spectacular mountain recreation opportunities, and we encourage all festival participants to take advantage of those during, before or after the festival by exploring this area.

-MOUNTAIN WORKSHOPS THROUGH YUKON COLLEGE are happening in conjunction with this festival, on Sun.
-Dec 10, please visit our Workshops page for registration details.
-Workshops include:
+MOUNTAIN WORKSHOPS THROUGH YUKON COLLEGE may be happening in conjunction with this festival, please visit our Workshops page for registration details.
+Workshops may include:

-- Interpretive Tour (snowshoe or ski) in Mt Decoeli region
+- Interpretive Tour (snowshoe or ski) in Mt Decoeli or Alsek Valley region

 - Winter Backcountry Trip Planning